On this page:

 Disaster Recovery Allowance

 The Commonwealth Government’s Disaster Recovery Allowance assists people who have been adversely affected by disasters in various local government areas.
-More information about help in an emergency is available at Services .
+More information about help in an emergency is available at Services Australia.

 Advance lump-sum payment for people on benefits

 You may receive part of your Centrelink income support payment or Family Tax Benefit (Part A) early.
-You are required to pay it back later out of your payments from Centrelink.
-To assess your eligibility for an advance payment, visit the Services website.
+If you are granted advance payments, you will be required to pay it back later out of your payments from Centrelink.
+To assess your eligibility for an advance payment, visit the Services Australia website.

 Crisis payment for people on benefits

 This is a one-off payment.
 To be eligible to receive this payment you must be eligible for an income support payment or ABSTUDY Living Allowance and be experiencing severe financial hardship.
-This may include situations where:
+This may include situations where you've:

-Use the Commonwealth Government’s Payment and Service to check if you are eligible.
+Use the Commonwealth Government’s Payment and Service finder to check if you are eligible.

 Special benefit